Sowmiyahub/Mental_HealthCare_ChatBot/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.
-## Contact
-For any inquiries or feedback, please contact sowmiyadasa2004@example.com.